 If you have a large collection stored on a NAS drive and/or computer and subscription with Tidal or Qobuz you could use the RD-101 as a one box streaming DAC with brilliant results.
 Literally all you need is the RD-101, a network connection, a music subscription and a tablet!

 The USB input on the RD-101 is likely to be the most commonly used input, alongside Ethernet, simply connect it to a Melco or server/streamer of your choice and away you go.
-It can also be connected a computer as well.
+It can also be connected a computer as well if preferred.

 In performance terms the RD-101 sounds superb, in typical Vitus fashion the presentation is wonderfully refined, engaging and incredibly seductive to listen to.
 Due to the way Vitus voice their products you could be mistaken for thinking you are listening to an analogue source and very fine one at that!

 The RD-101 sits just on the warmer side neutral, it never sounds cold or clinical to listen to like so many DAC’s these days which simply want to extract every ounce of information from a recording to sound immediately impressive, but so often leave you not being able to listen to certain recordings or ended up being fatigued after a long session.
 The RD draws you in with its melodic and mellifluous presentation.

 On the RD the USB and Ethernet inputs are likely to be 2 most commonly used input these days and both sound great.
-Streaming Tidal or Qobuz sounds fabulous although a Melco N1ZH or N1ZS connected via USB does sound better by a fairly substantial margin.
+Streaming Tidal or Qobuz sounds fabulous via the RD-101.

 Anyone who wants to to try the RD-101 in the comfort of their own system please let me know, part exchange is welcome as well.